Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 Procedure (For a More Realistic TV)

-If you look at the image below, you can see that the television itself is 2 x 4 blocks, meaning eight blocks altogether.
+If you look at the image above, you can see that the television itself is 2 x 4 blocks, meaning eight blocks altogether.
 To create a working, lighted television, here's what you need to do:

 - Replace the broken blocks with redstone lamps.